chriskormaris/2-SAT/README.md

 # 2-SAT
-This is an algorithm that given a Boolean formula with n=3 variables overall and 2 variables per clause (2-Satisfiability), determines the values of the variables that result in the formula being TRUE, or determines that there is no solution and the formula is never TRUE.
+This is an algorithm that given a Boolean formula with n=3 distinct variables and 2 variables per clause (2-Satisfiability), determines the values of the variables that result in the formula being TRUE, or determines that there is no solution and the formula is never TRUE.
 Written in Python.

 *Boolean formula example: (x1 + x2') * (x1 + x3) * (x2 + x3') * (x1' + x2') * (x1 + x2)*